 Colon cancer has become a reality for many younger than age 50, and it’s the only population where incidence rates are on the rise.
 We joined with a group of renowned researchers to create a white paper, outlining data and hard facts around this issue.

 Here’s what we found:

-- Colon cancer incidence and mortality rates are increasing in the under 50 population (young-onset), while decreasing in those over 50.
+- Colon cancer incidence and mortality rates are increasing in the young-onset population while decreasing in those over 50.

 - Young-onset rectal cancer incidence has increased at nearly twice the rate of young-onset colon cancer.

-- Young-onset has a preference for the distal colon (the segment of your colon right before the rectum begins) or rectum and often presents at an advanced stage.
+- Young-onset colon cancer has a preference for the distal colon (the segment of your colon right before the rectum begins) or rectum and often presents at a later stage.